Bitcoin-com/bitcoincom-link/docs/methods/sendAssets.md

 - Validate the input parameters to make sure that the address provided is valid, and that it matches the provided protocol.
 - Present the request to the user, and allow them to pick from which of their accounts they would like to send the funds (for some wallets they may only have a single account)
+- In the case that the optional OP_RETURN argument is supplied by the client, it will be up to the discretion of the wallet provider to display a warning message that the OP_RETURN value is not a known protcol.
+In the case that the OP_RETURN value matches a known protocol, it's is suggested that the wallet provider format the value into it's human readable form according to the known protocol spec.
 - If the user accepts the transaction, sign & broadcast the transaction, then return the transaction id to the app.
   - The transaction does not have any input UTXO requirements, other than having enough funds to sucessfully match it's outputs
   - BCH/BTC transactions should have at least 1 UTXO output, for the specified input amount and specified address.
 Any additionaly UTXO outputs for the remaining input amounts are to be determined by the wallet provider, including the fee.